kubeflow/katib/docs/proposals/conformance-test.md

   In the following versions, we should design conformance program for the Katib API-based tests.

-- CRD-based tests

-  Most of Katib and Training Operator functionality are based on Kubernetes CRD.

-  **This document will define a design for CRD-based tests for Katib and the Training Operator.**

 - UI-based tests

+  UI tests are valuable but complex to design, document and execute.
 In the following versions, we should design conformance program for the Katib UI-based tests.

 ## Design for the CRD-based tests